libxsmm/libxsmm/README.md

 * [Small, tiled, and parallelized matrix multiplications](documentation/libxsmm_mm.md#overview)
 * [Manual code dispatch (customized matrix batches)](documentation/libxsmm_mm.md#manual-code-dispatch)

-### Deep Learning<a name="interface-for-dl"></a>
+### Deep Learning

 Common operators in deep learning applications (GEMM with activation function fusion, Convolutions with activation function fusion, various norming operators, and pooling operators, etc.) can be implemented using the Tensor Processing Primitives provided by LIBXSMM.
-With LIBXSMM&#160;2.0 the deep-learning operators and their performance drivers live in the companion repository [LIBXSMM-DNN](https://github.com/libxsmm/libxsmm-dnn/tree/main/tests), which demonstrates how these primitives compose into full operators without any platform-specific code.
+With LIBXSMM 2.0 the deep-learning operators and their performance drivers live in the companion repository [LIBXSMM-DNN](https://github.com/libxsmm/libxsmm-dnn/tree/main/tests), which demonstrates how these primitives compose into full operators without any platform-specific code.

 ### Service Functions

 For convenient operation of the library and to ease integration, some service routines are available.
 These routines may not belong to the core functionality of LIBXSMM (SMM or DNN domain), but users are encouraged to use this domain (AUX).
-There are two categories: <span>(1)&#160;routines</span> which are available for C and FORTRAN, and <span>(2)&#160;routines</span> that are only available per C interface.
+There are two categories: (1) routines which are available for C and FORTRAN, and (2) routines that are only available per C interface.

 The [service function domain (AUX)](documentation/libxsmm_aux.md) contains routines for: